zyeecon/zishenye.github.io/landing.md

 					<h3>Econometrics Teaching Assistant</h3>
 				</header>
 Lawrence University, Jan.
 2018 - May.
 2018 <br/>
--Graded students’ assignments and provided feedback to course instructors.<br/>
+•	Graded students’ assignments and provided feedback to course instructors.<br/>
--Instructed Stata and R evening lab sessions and was responsible for Q&A for a group of 40 students.
+•	Instructed Stata and R evening lab sessions and was responsible for Q&A for a group of 40 students.

 </div>
 		</div>